zinom55/travelingSalesman/README.md

 # Traveling salesman problem
 ## How to run the code
 **tsp.R** and **tsp.C** are files solving the traveling salesman problem.
 Choose **tsp.R** for understanding purpose, since comments are available.
 Further in the R-code, for illustration reasons, pictures are drawn automatically.

 The C-code is an equivalent implementation, to speed up the calculation.
-Here more advanced computations like the examination of the solution on different parameters can be done.
+Here, more advanced computations like the examination of the solution on different parameters can be performed.
 Examples are implemented but no explanation is given.

-To run **tsp.R** the package ***combinat*** and ***scatterplot3d*** have to be installed.
-In R do **source("tsp.R")** to run the script.
+In order to run **tsp.R** the package ***combinat*** and ***scatterplot3d*** have to be installed.
+Then, in R do **source("tsp.R")** for running the script.
 The data in file beer127.tsp is automatically loaded and saved as variables **x** and **y**.
-With this done, following functions are now available:
+With this done, following functions are available:

 - **random(x,y)** - Chooses a random connection between all places and calculates the total distance to travel.
 - **brute(x,y)** - Finds the best connection using brute force.
 WARNING!
 This is not recommended on such a large data set.
 Only try this with a dataset, which consists of a few places.
 - **sa(x,y)** - Suggest a "best" connection using simulated annealing.

-**beer127.mp4** shows a video of the actual algorithm, while finding the optimized path with respect to the distance.
+**beer127.mp4** shows a video of the algorithm, while finding the optimized path with respect to the distance.
 The final result can be seen in **beer.pdf**.
 In the following a rough explanation of the implementation is given.

 ---
 ## Project